rstudio/visual-markdown-editing/docs/citations.md

 Set the Zotero Library option to "Web", then paste in your Zotero Web API Key.
 You can use **Verify Key...** button to confirm that your Zotero API key is working correctly.

-Once you've confirmed your connection you are ready to start inserting citations from Zotero.
+Once you've confirmed your connection, you are ready to start inserting citations from Zotero.